DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 * you do not specify an `action` property, or the `action` is neither `encrypt` nor `decrypt`
 * you pass an invalid string for the public key or private key
-* you pass a padding option that is not supported.
+* you pass a padding option that is neither OAEP nor PKCS1.
 * you specify `action` = decrypt, and don't supply a `public-key`
 * you specify `action` = encrypt, and don't supply a `private-key`
 * you use a `decode-*` parameter that is none of {base16, base64, base64url}
 * some other configuration value is null or invalid
 * you specify `action` = decrypt, and the ciphertext is corrupted
-* you specify `action` = encrypt, and the plaintext is more than 245 or 214 bytes (depending on the padding you chose)
+* you specify `action` = encrypt, and the plaintext is more than 245 if you use PKCS1 padding, or more than 214 bytes if you use OAEP padding.

 ## Building the Jar